jiankang1991/jiankang1991.github.io/_pages/cv.md

 Service and leadership
 ======
+* Guest Editor of MDPI Remote Sensing Special Issue: [Geospatial Intelligence in Remote Sensing: Scene Perception, Semantic Interpretation, and Sensor Fusion](https://www.mdpi.com/journal/remotesensing/special_issues/Geospatial_Intelligence).
 * Reviewer for IEEE Transactions on Geoscience and Romote Sensing
+* Reviewer for ISPRS Journal of Photogrammetry and Remote Sensing
+* Reviewer for Pattern Recognition
 * Reviewer for IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing
 * Reviewer for IEEE Geoscience and Remote Sensing Letters
 * Reviewer for IEEE Access
+* Reviewer for IEEE Sensors Journal
+* Reviewer for Sensors
 * Reviewer for Remote Sensing
-* Reviewer for ISPRS Journal of Photogrammetry and Remote Sensing
+* Reviewer for International Journal of Geographical Information Science
-* Reviewer for international journal of geographical information science